CatherineP37/project_3/README.md

 ## Testing

-I tested the code with Pyton Syntax Checker PEP8 and had no major issues with it.
+I tested the code with CI Python Linter and corrected all the errors with it.
+The code then passed with no errors.

 ![Test result](images/result.png)